 Upon successful completion of this course, students will be able to:

-• Gain an understanding of the slave trade routes that make up the African diaspora
+● Gain an understanding of the slave trade routes of the African diaspora

-• Describe the history of 19th century slave trade abolition as it relates to recaptives
+● Describe the history of 19th century slave trading and abolition

-• Gain an understanding of the social experience of recaptives
+● Gain an understanding of the social status of recaptivity

-• Gain an understanding of racialization in U.S. and Liberian contexts
+● Gain an understanding of racialization in a range of diaspora contexts

 This course introduces the concepts and methods used in the analysis of human skeletal remains from forensic and archaeological contexts.
-This course includes lectures, in-class activities, online resources, and significant independent laboratory study time.
+The skills learned and practiced in this course provide a foundation for more advanced studies in comparative anatomy, bioarchaeology, forensic anthropology, paleoanthropology, and paleopathology.
+This course includes lectures, in-class activities and discussions, online resources, and significant independent laboratory study time.
+The course fulfills the following BU Hub areas: Scientific Inquiry I, and Ethical Reasoning.

 Upon successful completion of this course, students will be able to: